MartinTichovsky/object-middleware/README.md

 //    undefined
 ```

-`OVERRIDE` - middleware will overwrite the return of an object method
+`OVERRIDE` - Middleware will overwrite the return of an object method.

 ```ts
 const middleware = () => {